terascope/elasticsearch-assets/docs/apis/spaces_reader.md

 # spaces_reader_api

-The `spaces_reader_api` will provide a factory that can create file reader apis that can be accessed in any operation through the `getAPI` method on the operation.
+The `spaces_reader_api` will provide a factory that can create a reader apis that can be accessed in any operation through the `getAPI` method on the operation.

 This is a [Factory API](https://terascope.github.io/teraslice/docs/packages/job-components/api/interfaces/apifactoryregistry), which can be used to fully manage api creation and configuration.